Muscovite–Lithuanian Wars: Second war (1500–1503)

 In the meantime, the war continued, just not as successfully for Moscow.
 As Lithuanian forces arrived in the region, the Muscovite forces had to move slowly.
 Additionally, the Livonian Order, led by Wolter von Plettenberg, joined the war as a Lithuanian ally.
 The Livonian troops won the Battle of the Siritsa River in August 1501, besieged Pskov, and won the Battle of Lake Smolino in September 1502.
 In 1502, Ivan III organized a campaign to capture Smolensk, but the city withstood the siege as Muscovites chose a poor strategy and had insufficient artillery.
 Peace negotiations began in mid-1502.
 Alexander asked Vladislaus II of Hungary to act as the mediator, and a six-year truce was concluded on the Feast of the Annunciation (March 25) in 1503.
 The Grand Duchy of Lithuania lost approximately 210000 km2, or a third of its territory: Chernigov, Novgorod-Seversk, Starodub, and lands around the upper Oka River.
 Russian historian Matvei Kuzmich Liubavskii counted Lithuanian losses at 70 volosts, 22 towns, and 13 villages.
 The Lithuanians also acknowledged Ivan's title, sovereign of all Russia.

 Historian Edvardas Gudavičius said: "The war of 1492–1494 was a kind of reconnaissance mission conducted by the united Russia.
 [The terms of] the ceasefire of 1503 showed the planned political aggression of Russia, its undoubted military superiority.
 The concept of the sovereign of all Russia, put forward by Ivan III, did not leave room for the existence of the Lithuanian state".

-During the Muscovite–Lithuanian War of 1503, the Crimean Tatar armies pillaged the Lithuania's southern towns of Slutsk, Kletsk, and Nyasvizh and even threatened the capital city of Vilnius.
+During the Muscovite–Lithuanian War of 1503, the Crimean Tatar armies pillaged Lithuania's southern towns of Slutsk, Kletsk, and Nyasvizh and even threatened the capital city of Vilnius.
 Alexander Jagiellon then ordered the construction of a defensive wall around his capital, which was completed in 1522.